Aquafaba Guide: Unlocking The Magic of Chickpea Brine

 Keep in mind that homemade aquafaba has the disadvantage of being less concentrated than the type in cans and it may take a much longer time to create ‘peaks’ of any sort.

-Our answer is: whichever is easier to find!
+Whichever is easier to find!
 When you make your own aquafaba from dried beans, you can decide if you want to add salt or leave it out.
 Otherwise, it’s your call.
 Both types work, regardless of the salt content.

-If you’re on a strict low-salt diet, then definitely choose the no salt added version.
+But, if you’re on a strict low-salt diet, then definitely choose the no salt added version.
 When used for a baked bread or savory dish, the recipe might benefit from using the salted version of aquafaba.
 Sweet desserts or lightly flavored foods may be better with no salt added.

-You can also use small white beans as a substitute for the chickpeas (aka garbanzo beans).
-Though the white beans have a more neutral, agreeable flavor, the liquid is a little bit less effective at making meringues.
+Yes, you can.
+Although the white beans have a more neutral, agreeable flavor, the liquid is a little bit less effective at making meringues.
 Just something to keep in mind.

 If you’re using the aquafaba as an egg replacer in cookies or breads, it should be fine to use either white beans or chickpeas.
 But, if you’re worried about the texture of your dessert (such as a mousse or whipped cream), it might be best to use chickpeas instead.